Birmingham Diocesan Multi-Academy Trust

-Our school if part of BDAT.
-Birmingham Diocesan Academies Trust (BDAT) is a West Midlands based multi-academy trust committed to providing high quality education for all the children in our schools through collaboration, challenge and targeted support.
+Our school if part of BDMAT.
+Birmingham Diocesan Multi-Academy Trust (BDMAT) is a West Midlands based multi-academy trust committed to providing high quality education for all the children in our schools through collaboration, challenge and targeted support.
 We are guided by our Christian mission and aim to ensure that our pupils and staff enjoy ‘life in its fullness’ (John 10:10).
 Our purpose of ensuring high quality education is delivered through shared best practice across our family of schools combined with support from our central team, set within a Christian ethos.

 We are therefore committed to our Academies:

 Human dignity, the ultimate worth of each person, is central to good education.
 The basic principle of respect for the value of each person involves continual discernment, deliberation and action and schools are one of the main places where this happens, and where the understanding and practices it requires are learned.
 This includes vigilant safeguarding.
 It is especially important that the equal worth of those with and without special educational needs and disabilities is recognised in practice.

 Educating for Wisdom, Knowledge and Skills

 Good schools foster confidence, delight and discipline in seeking wisdom, knowledge, truth, understanding, know-how, and the skills needed to shape life well.
 They nurture academic habits and skills, emotional intelligence and creativity across the whole range of school subjects, including areas such as music, drama and the arts, information and other technologies, sustainable development, sport, and what one needs to understand and practise in order to be a good person, citizen, parent, child, employee, team or group member, or leader.